-The proposed FY22 budget assumes no large cruise ship visitation in the summer of 2021.
+The adopted FY22 budget assumes no large cruise ship visitation in the summer of 2021.
 This reduces budgeted passenger fee revenue in both fiscal years FY21 (current) and FY22 (next year).
-However, there are many signs that indicate a robust return in the summer of 2022-potentially a peak season.
+However, there are many signs that indicate a robust return of cruise visitation in the summer of 2022-potentially a peak season.
 The confidence of this forecast is supported by the "excess savings" accumulated by Americans throughout the pandemic and the palpable pent-up demand for travel.
-There are no guarantees, but all signs point to a sharp return to pre-pandemic visitation in 2022.
-In the current year, Juneau is likely to benefit from some small ship cruise tourism and potentially strong demand for independent travel.
-Travelers eager to stretch their legs are likely to find Juneau a great place to travel safely with plenty of open space and fresh air.
+There are no guarantees, but all signs point to a sharp return to pre-pandemic visitation in calendar year 2022.
+In the current calendar year, Juneau is likely to benefit from some small ship cruise tourism and strong demand for independent travel.
+Additionally, with the budget process now complete, we have learned that Juneau will receive a limited late summer cruise ship season.
+This minor season will produce passenger fee and sales tax revenue that is not forecast in this budget.

-The proposed budget assumes that the pandemic continues to abate and life continues to slowly return to "normal."
-We can only speculate how quickly or slowly that will happen, but we do know that Juneau is well ahead of other jurisdictions for vaccinations.
-Additionally, Juneau residents have maintained their diligence with mask wearing and social distancing, which has kept case rates low, preventing more stringent mitigation measures.
+The adopted budget assumes that the pandemic continues to abate, life gradually returns to "normal", and the overall economy rebounds at a measured pace.
+We can only speculate as to how quickly or slowly that will happen, but we do know that Juneau is ahead of other jurisdictions for vaccination.
+Additionally, Juneau residents have maintained their diligence with mask wearing and social distancing where appropriate, which has kept case rates low, preventing more stringent mitigation measures.
 As Juneau emerges from the pandemic, there will be difficult decisions about how to maintain public health while easing mitigation measures and returning to public gathering.
-The proposed budget assumes that life continues to return to normal, and that the overall economy rebounds at a measured pace.